miguel-guerrero/dstate/doc/answered_questions.md

 This approach allows keeping parsing complexity low and still be reliable on the details required.
 The parser is a recursive-descent top-down parser.

+## HOW IS THIS COMPATIBLE WITH MY FLOW

+If your flow is pure Verilog/SystemVerilog based, the only thing you need to do is to pass your input files through:

+1. A Verilog preprocessor. dstate does not expand preprocessor macros, and they can be very helpful to increase abstraction (think of time consuming macros like wait until a condition is true).
+We tested with vppreproc
+2. dstate

+The output should be at this point the entry point to your original flow.

+If your flow includes more code generators it would have to be inserted at the right place to make it compatible with them.

+# HOW IS IT TESTED

+Most of the tests compare the generated FSM version with a behavioral version (see --behav) that is basically the input code with no transformations and just some wrapping logic around it.
+The purpose is to make sure the conversion is correct (not that the original design did the right thing).

+Some examples have checkers for absolute functionality (e.g matmul_simple and matmul_fast)

+To make sure the code is synthesizable, **yosys** open source sinthesizer has been used, comparing the functionality of the lower gate-level like representatio (generic technology) with the RTL version of it.
+This step is optional and can be invoked doing 'make gls' under a given example/test directory.